28 Mar Skin Cancer Myths

 Myth #5: A tanning bed is safer than UV rays from the sun

 Tanning beds are worse!
 They use unnatural levels of UV light that you are not exposed to in nature.
 The UVA radiation can be up to four times higher than that of the sun at noon.
 The UVB radiation almost twice at high.
-Use of a tanning bed before the age of 35 increases the risk for melanoma by 75%.
+The use of a tanning bed before the age of 35 increases the risk of melanoma by 75%.